Estimated reading time: 26 minutes

 In the 19th century, as the nations of Europe rushed to grab ever-larger expanses of territory there, Africa was known as the Dark Continent.
-In some ways, that label is still apt.
+That label is still apt, but not for the same reason.
 Everywhere else—Europe, Asia, the Americas—understanding of Africa and Africans is limited, and far too often wildly distorted.
 It’s time to cast a little light into the darkness.
 This list of the 20 top books about Africa will help do that.

 Africa is richly diverse